sanusart/atom-wrap-in-tag/README.md

 # Atom wrap in tag

+> :rotating_light: **NOTE!** This plug-inis no longer maintained.
+It probably works and PRs probably will be merged, but I do not use Atom anymore (sorry).
+If anyone want to maintain this, I'll be happy to give commit rights or transfer it.

 Simplest package for [Atom](https://atom.io/) that wraps tag around selection - similar functionality found on other editors like PhpStorm, SublimeText, TextMate etc.

 Just select a word or phrase and hit <kbd>Alt</kbd> + <kbd>Shift</kbd> + <kbd>w</kbd>